benbalter/WP-Resume/css/readme.md

 CSS
 ===

-Your plugin's CSS files should go in this folder.
-If the file is empty or missing, it will not be included.
+Your plugin's stylesheet files should go in the `front-end` and `admin` folders.

-* `admin.css` - Included in the WordPress administrative dashboard
-* `front-end.css` - Included on the front end
+Any .css file in the folder will be included automatically.
+Inclusion can be filter (e.g., to only include on certain pages) via filter.